-In 2016 the Company for the first time posted on its website the annual report of the Audit Committee on relatedparty transactions pursuant to the Recommendation 6 of the CGGLC.
-The accompanying link to the Company's website can be used to see the Annual Report of the Audit Committee on related-party transactions for 2017.
+In 2016 the Company for the first time posted on its website the annual report of the Audit Committee on related-party transactions pursuant to the Recommendation 6 of the CGGLC.
+The accompanying link to the Company's website can be used to see the Annual Report of the Audit Committee related-party on transactions for 2017.